-Vicarious liability is a legal doctrine under which parties can be held indirectly liable for an injury, even though they did not cause it.
-In California, someone who is vicariously liable may be legally responsible for a plaintiff’s medical bills, lost wages, pain and suffering and other losses.
+Vicarious liability is a legal doctrine in which someone can be held liable for the wrongful acts of a third party, such as an employee or an agent.
+In California, a vicariously liable party may be legally responsible to pay for a plaintiff’s medical bills, lost wages, pain and suffering and other losses.

 However, the doctrine is limited to situations in which the party has a legal relationship to the person who caused the harm and the right to control at least some of that person’s actions.

 In California, there are three common situations in which vicarious liability applies:

 - Vicarious liability of an employer for acts of its employees (California’s respondeat superior law),

 - Parental liability for damages caused by children, and

 - Criminal liability under Penal Code 182 PC, California’s conspiracy law.

 To help you better understand California’s laws on vicarious liability, our personal injury lawyers discuss: